assceron/Beach-Volleyball-Event-Management/README.md

 The application manages Beach Volleyball social events from December 2020 to January 2021.

 It has 3 main tasks.
 Given a specific date:
-  1. Registering new teams for a beach volleyball game.
+  1. Register new teams for a beach volleyball game.
-  2. Registering existent teams that have already partecipated on a previous date.
+  2. Register existent teams that have already partecipated on a previous date.
-  3. Show the details of the event, once the registration are closed.
-The registration closes 7 days before the date of the game.
+  3. Show the details of the event.
+The event details are available one week before the date of the event.

 ### Built With